nicofisch5/super-fantome/README.md

 ## Futures features
 ### v1.1
-Refactoring of Enemy class
+Refactoring Enemy class
 Gap between player and enemies at the beginning of the level
-Spooky music
+Spooky background music

-### v1.X
-Refactoring HUD
-Add sounds when:
+Sounds when:
 - player dies
 - player catchs a key
 - player opens a lock
-- game over
+- player finishes a level
+- player catches an extra
+- player eats a enemy

+### v1.X
+Refactoring HUD
 Increase display time/score
 Possibility to release key on smartphone/pad
+Release key when diagonally and let go of 1 key
+Add sounds when:
+- game over

 ### v2.X
 "World" entity above "levels"
 Boss at the end of each world
 Map areas where enemies can't appear
 Intelligence of enemies motion
+Distance going right (1) and up (1) = sqrt(2)  / So your diagonal movement at the moment is 1.41 times faster than horizontal/vertical movement.

 ### vX.X
 Way from one side to another site of the map